What is a stillbirth?

 If you feel scared or upset about seeing your baby, your healthcare team can help you.
 They can answer your questions before you decide what you want to do.

 You don’t have to decide straight away whether to see your baby.
 And you can change your mind.
-If you decide not to see your baby, you may ask for photos to be taken so that you can see them in the future when you are ready.
+If you decide not to see your baby, you may ask for photos to be taken.
+That way you can see them in the future when you are ready.

 You will be able to hold, bathe, dress and take photos and videos of your baby if you want to.
 If you haven't named your baby, it can help to do this.

-Your midwife will be able to help you if you would like to spend a few days with your baby or take them home for a while.
+Your midwife will be able to help you if you would like to spend a few days with your baby.
+You may be able to take them home for a while.

-You may want to invite family and close friends to see you and the baby, which can make it easier for them to understand.
-But for some families this is a very private time — you don’t have to speak to others or have visitors if you don’t want to.
+You may want to invite family and close friends to see you and your baby.
+This can make it easier for them to understand.
+But for some families this is a very private time.
+You don’t have to speak to others or have visitors if you don’t want to.

 Honouring your baby

 It's up to you which keepsakes or mementos of your baby you would like to collect during this time.
-Your healthcare provider in hospital may be able to help you with things like:
+Your hospital healthcare provider may be able to help you with things like:

 - a lock of hair